oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 3. Search for unregistered floating disks in a Storage Domain
 *   Since floating disks are not part of any VM/Template, the user can register floating disks explicitly from the GUI.
-*   A storage domain supports a functionality called "Scan Disks" which scans the Storage Domain for unregistered floating disks that are not reflected in oVirt.<BR> This can be much helpful for manmaging underline disks copies from an external Storage Domain.
+*   A storage domain supports a functionality called "Scan Disks" which scans the Storage Domain for unregistered floating disks that are not reflected in oVirt.
+This can be much helpful for manmaging underline disks copies from an external Storage Domain.

 ### Restrictions